 Laws — Gen. Laws of MA Chapter 190-B (Massachusetts Uniform Probate Code).

-Presumption of Durability (Gen. Laws of MA § 5-501) – Massachusetts doesn’t have presumed durability.
-Instead, the form must have clear language that defines it as durable.
+Durable (Gen. Laws of MA § 5-501)—Massachusetts doesn’t have a presumed durability.
+Instead, the form must have clear language defining it as durable.